Our Team & Partners

 Allyson McKinney Timm

-Allyson McKinney Timm (she/her) is a human rights lawyer, scholar, and faith leader with two decades of experience defending the dignity and rights of those on the margins, in the United States and globally.
+Allyson McKinney Timm (she/her) is a human rights lawyer, scholar, and faith leader with over two decades of experience defending the dignity and rights of those on the margins in the United States and globally.
 Her work promoting justice and equality has spanned the nonprofit, private, and academic sectors.
-After founding Justice Revival in 2017, Allyson was named “one of ten faith leaders to watch” by the Center for American Progress the following year.
-Her writing has appeared in Christian Century, Sojourners, California Lawyer, The Independent, USA Today, Yale Divinity School’s Reflections magazine, and others.
+In 2018, she was named “one of ten faith leaders to watch” by the Center for American Progress.
+Allyson is a frequent speaker and writer on issues of faith, justice, and gender equality, and has contributed to Sojourners, Christian Century, Religion News Service, USA Today, and other publications.

 Ellie Hutchison Cervantes